indradenbakker/Traffic-Sign-Classifier/README.md

 # Traffic Sign Classifier

 For this project we will be using the [German Traffic Sign dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 Specifically, we will be using a pickled version of the dataset provided by [Udacity](www.udacity.com) ([download](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)).
-The project can be devided in three parts: data exploration, model building, and REST API for inference.
+The project can be divided in three parts: data exploration, model building, and REST API for inference.
 Below we describe these three parts in more detail.

 Important dependencies:
 - Python 3.5.2